dilshan5/ttaf-ui-intive/README.md

  # Prerequisites

-Supportted Browsers : Chrome, Firefox, Internet Explorer(IE), Microsoft Edge (EdgeHTML), Safari
+Supported Browsers : Chrome, Firefox, Internet Explorer(IE), Microsoft Edge (EdgeHTML), Safari

-Make sure that you have already installed the browser you want to execute in your local machine.
-And also change the test plan parameters as needed.
+Make sure that you have already:
+* Installed the browser you want to execute in your local machine.
+* Check your browser version and driver compatibility  `/src/test/resources/driver`

 Notes :
  - "Enhanced Protected Mode" must be disabled for IE 10 and higher.

- - Check your chrome browser version and chrome driver compatibility (refer 'driver' folder).
-If it is not compatible download        chrome driver and replace it.
+# Edit existing Test suite

+You can find the available test suites in `/src/test/resources/test_suite`

+You can change the Platform, Browser name and Browser version according to your local machine.

+Note:
+* Platform should be `linux` , `windows` or `mac`.

-# Run individual Test Scenario
+# Running the Test Suite via XML file

-Goto Feature file and right mouse click on the scenario which you want to run.
+Goto SmokeTest.xml and configure your browser details and start Run.

-# Running the Test Suite
+# Running the Test Suite via CLI

  Make sure that you successfully import all the maven dependencies.
 After that run the following command to start the execution,